ZNotify/.github/profile/README.md

 ## License

 Different parts of ZNotify are licensed under different licenses.
 See the `LICENSE` file in each repository for more information.

-All code is provided without warranty.
-Use at your own risk.